olliw42/mLRS-docu/docs/MAVLINK_FOR_OPENTX.md

 Four steps need to be completed:
 1. The OpenTx radio needs to be flashed with the MAVLink for OpenTx firmware.
-2. The mLRS Tx module needs to be put into "mBridge mode".
+2. The radio needs to be configured.
-3. The flight controller needs to be set up for MAVLink on a serial port.
+3. The mLRS Tx module needs to be put into "mBridge mode".
-4. The radio needs to be configured.
+4. The flight controller needs to be set up for MAVLink on a serial port.

 Step 1. is beyond the scope of this article; please consult the project's discussion channels.

 In principle, there is no specific configuration of the mLRS receiver neccessary.
-It is however recommended to set the receiver into "mavlink mode" and to use the CRSF protocol, as described below.
+It is however recommended to set the receiver into "MAVLink mode" and to use the CRSF protocol, as described below.

 Note: An ArduPilot flight controller is assumed.
 For PX4 it needs to be tested and seen.
 INAV won't work AFAIK, as INAV is not a proper MAVLink component.